-- (b) fourteen clear days for all other general meetings. - (2) A general meeting may be called by shorter notice if it is so agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights. - (3) The notice must specify the date time and place of the meeting and the general nature of the business to be transacted.
+- 1) The minimum period of notice required to hold a general meeting of the charity is fourteen clear days. - 2) A general meeting may be called by shorter notice if it is so agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights. - 3) The notice must specify the date, time and place of the meeting and the general nature of the business to be transacted.
 If the meeting is to be an annual general meeting, the notice must say so.
-The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 22. - (4) The notice must be given to all the members and to the directors and auditors. - 16 The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the charity.
+The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 22.

+- 4) The notice must be given to all the members and to the directors, Citizens Advice, any President and the auditors. - 16.
+The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the charity, or a member was absent during the course of the meeting due to technological failure as long as the meeting remains quorate.